 Even with the 2017 repeal of net neutrality laws, citizens in the U.S. enjoy a surprisingly open online experience.
-Most site blocking efforts are handled on a per-state level, with content like out of country gambling and child pornography frequently on the restricted list.
+Most site blocking efforts are handled on a per-state level, with content like out of country remote gambling and child pornography frequently on the restricted list.
 Government level surveillance and censorship are both low in comparison to other areas, as well.
 All of this could change in the years to come, but as of 2017, the U.S. is in the top ten best countries for internet freedom.

 Worst Countries for Internet Freedom